CoderatiParty/sweeties/README.md

 ### Content

 - Crispy forms supported by Bootstrap: <https://getbootstrap.com>
-- ChatGPT for offering solutions to error messages: <https://chatgpt.com>
+- ChatGPT for offering solutions to error messages: <https://chatgpt.com> Without chat GPT some of the views.py routes would not have worked.

 ### Media